PotionApps/potionx/docs/docs/conventions/overview.md

 Details about each layer can be found in the other sections in this area.

 ## File Structure
 Here's an overview of what a Potionx project looks like.
-It's what a project directory contains after running the Potionx project generator with `mix potionx.new some_project_name`.
+It's what a project directory contains after running the Potionx project generator with `npx @potionapps/templates project`.

 ```bash
 .